Influenza: Seasonal Flu 2019-2020

 Type A viruses are the most virulent of influenza types and produce the most severe symptoms.
 There are multiple subtypes of influenza A viruses.
 Only two subtypes (H1N1 and H3N2) are, at this time, in general circulation among people.
 The type A H1N1 virus that emerged in 2009 was very different from the type A H1N1 viruses that had previously been circulating in humans, and this new virus caused the first influenza pandemic in more than 40 years (see above) (CDC, 2017b).

 Type B viruses infect only humans and generally cause milder disease than type A. Type B viruses do not cause pandemics (WebMD, 2017).

-Type C viruses have one serotype, infect humans and pigs, and are relatively uncommon.
+Type C viruses have one serotype.
+Primarily a human pathogen, type C infection has also been observed in pigs, dogs, horses, and cattle.
 Influenza type C is rarely reported as a cause of human illness, probably because most cases are mild and present no obvious symptoms.
-It has not been associated with epidemic disease (CDC, 2017a).
+It has not been associated with epidemic disease (CDC, 2017a; Lambert et al., 2016).

-Type D influenza viruses affect cattle primarily and are not known to infect or cause illness in people (CDC, 2018n, 2017a, 2016c).
+Type D influenza viruses affect cattle primarily and are not known to infect or cause illness in people (CDC, 2017a).